 - Magnetic resonance venography (MRV), an MRI test conducted for specific veins.

 - Blood tests are done to look for infection and inflammation markers, clotting problems, metabolic conditions, and genetic conditions, such as sickle cell disease.

-- Lumbar puncture (spinal tap) is often performed to evaluate the cerebrospinal fluid (CSF) and look for brain infections.
+- Lumbar puncture (spinal tap) is often performed to evaluate the cerebrospinal fluidiXA clear fluid that surrounds the brain and spinal cord and provides them protection from injury.
+(CSF) and look for brain infections.